Flo-CS/whats-in-my-fridge/Project/Project.md

     - By quantity
     - By Name
     - Possibility to reverse
+- If the user change product quantity to -1, this will ask him if he want to totally remove the product
 ### One product page
 - Principal infos of the product (still to be determined)
 - Possibility to show all additional infos